subject matter

 - cultural studies, for ways that aesthetics and subjectivies intersect, for instances through subcultures or phenomena like the dandy.

-Outcome Academic and artistic
+Outcomes Academic and artistic

 To find out what could be fitting fields to contribute to, I would like to have conversations with people in those fields.
 I imagine elaborating a theoretical framework and developing design commitments, next to methodological lessons around artistic research in humanities, published through written formats as well as a workshop, exhibition, and symposium.